dhidas/OSCARS/README.md

 ## Installation - Intermediate : Python virtualenv

-One way to install OSCARS is using a python virtual nvironment:
+One way to install OSCARS is using a python virtual environment:

 ```
 # Create virtual env